rwb/c621/README.md

 ### Lesson 2 - Monday 2/3/25

 * Before we turn to confidence intervals for medians, we will spend some time looking at how R works.
+* First assignment will be distributed on Monday 2/17/25 and will be due on Monday 2/24/25.
+* By now you should have downloaded R and begun reading Chapter 20 of Weisburd and Britt.

+#### R Primer

 * You can use R interactively or in batch mode.
 * Need to have a text editor such as Notepad (windows) or TextEdit (mac) that allows you to work with plain text.
 * R Studio also has a text editor and many students enjoy using it.